yang-git-1/learngit/readme.txt

-git is a distributed version control system. git is a free sofrware distributed under the GPL. git has a mutable index called stage. git tracks changes of files.
+git is a distributed version control system. git is a free sofrware distributed under the GPL. git has A  mutable index called stage. git tracks changes of files.
 Creating a new branch is quick and simple.
 11111